Gurjit01/react-learning/README.md

 git add . => for adding current folder git commit -m"your message goes here" => for commiting what you have added to stage. git push -u origin name_of_branch => for the very first time git push => for pushing the changes on server except first push.

+sshkey added to github

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).